oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 !!!
 Important

-    Check point no: **10** in the [Known issues](./knownbehaviour.md#terraform-behavior) section for details on Terraform's behavior when exporting both normal and dynamic groups from IAM domains."
+    Check point no: **10** in the [Known issues](./knownbehaviour.md#terraform-behavior) section for details on Terraform's behavior when exporting normal and dynamic groups.